-Related Commands show ipv6 mld profile
+show ipv6 mld profile

-Chapter 22 | Multicast Filtering Commands MLD Filtering and Throttling permit, deny This command sets the access mode for an MLD filter profile.
-Use the no form to delete a profile number.
+permit, deny This command sets the access mode for an MLD filter profile.

-deny
+Default Setting deny

 Command Mode MLD Profile Configuration

 - Each profile has only one access mode; either permit or deny. - When the access mode is set to permit, MLD join reports are processed when a multicast group falls within the controlled range.
 When the access mode is set to deny, MLD join reports are only processed when a multicast group is not in the controlled range.